HAVE YOU RECENTLY BEEN IN AN AUTO ACCIDENT?

 5. Medpay policy from your own auto insurance set aside to offset the cost of care.

-VII.
-Car rental situation
+V. Car rental situation

-Be sure to check the fine print and make sure the extra insurance you decide to purchase from a car rental place includes uninsured motorist.
+Be sure to check the fine print and make sure the extra insurance you decided to purchase from a car rental place includes uninsured motorist.
 This will protect you in a hit and run situation.
-If you are a victim of hit and run, please be sure to contact the insurance company for the car rental to open a claim and establish a claim number for yourself.
-Informing the rental place will not open a claim automatically for you.
-Also, be sure to contact your own auto insurance and open a claim with the department handling your uninsured motorist policy so that they will later communicate with the insurance company for the car rental.
-This will help cover you.
+If you are a victim of hit and run, please be sure to contact the insurance company for the car rental place to open a claim and establish a claim number for yourself.
+Informing the rental place alone will not open a claim automatically for you.
+You will need to be in touch with the auto insurance company that is insuring the rental place.
+Also, contact your own auto insurance and open a claim with the department handling your uninsured motorist policy so that both insurance companies will communicate with each other as this will help to cover you.

-VII.
-Car rental situation
+V. Car rental situation

-Be sure to check the fine print and make sure the extra insurance you decide to purchase from a car rental place includes uninsured motorist.
+Be sure to check the fine print and make sure the extra insurance you decided to purchase from a car rental place includes uninsured motorist.
 This will protect you in a hit and run situation.
-If you are a victim of hit and run, please be sure to contact the insurance company for the car rental to open a claim and establish a claim number for yourself.
-Informing the rental place will not open a claim automatically for you.
-Also, be sure to contact your own auto insurance and open a claim with the department handling your uninsured motorist policy so that they will later communicate with the insurance company for the car rental.
-This will help cover you.
+If you are a victim of hit and run, please be sure to contact the insurance company for the car rental place to open a claim and establish a claim number for yourself.
+Informing the rental place alone will not open a claim automatically for you.
+You will need to be in touch with the auto insurance company that is insuring the rental place.
+Also, contact your own auto insurance and open a claim with the department handling your uninsured motorist policy so that both insurance companies will communicate with each other as this will help to cover you.

 Need some legal help?
 Brochure by Craig Perry, Esq. for personal injury related injuries